neuland/micro-frontends/README.md

 The term __Micro Frontends__ first came up in [ThoughtWorks Technology Radar](https://www.thoughtworks.com/radar/techniques/micro-frontends) at the end of 2016.
 It extends the concepts of micro services to the frontend world.
 The current trend is to build a feature-rich and powerful browser application, aka single page app, which sits on top of a micro service architecture.
 Over time the frontend layer, often developed by a separate team, grows and gets more difficult to maintain.
 That's what we call a [Frontend Monolith](https://www.youtube.com/watch?v=pU1gXA0rfwc).

-The idea behind Micro Frontends is to think about your __UI as a composition of components__ which is maintained by __independent teams__.
+The idea behind Micro Frontends is to think about your __UI as a composition of components__ which are maintained by __independent teams__.
 These teams are cross functional and develop features __end-to-end__, from database to user interface.

 However, this idea is not new, in the past it went by the name of [Frontend Integration for Verticalised Systems](https://dev.otto.de/2014/07/29/scaling-with-microservices-and-vertical-decomposition/) or [Self contained Systems](https://www.innoq.com/de/podcast/025-scs-frontend-integration/).
 But Micro Frontends is clearly a more friendly and less bulky term.